 To achieve the above general objectives the research will develop and apply a 3-staged research methodology process, starting by conducting a review of existing literature on corporate sustainability or ESG to identify avenues of inquiry within the aim and objectives of the research programme, with a focus on the South African context in terms of legal, regulatory, investment and corporate practice.
 This will be followed by 25-30 interviews with a sample of boards members from a variety of companies to understand contextual nuances of the corporate practice with regards to ESG and the research will conclude with a survey to be distributed to a sample of JSE listed companies.
 The deliverable outcomes of the research project will be a co-branded global report on the state of ESG adoption and practice of JSE listed companies, guidance for corporates, practitioner articles on specific ESG topics and academic papers

-A joint steering group, formed by the Henley Business School faculty and Risk Insights members, was created to oversee and steer the research programme by review progress and the quality of outputs.
+A joint steering group, formed by Henley Business School faculty, Risk Insights members and senior business leaders in South Africa, was created to oversee and steer the research programme by review progress and the quality of outputs.
 Their responsibilities also include ensuring that the programme is context-sensitive to South Africa, acting as ambassadors to facilitate access to companies, directors and other stakeholders and facilitating and promoting the dissemination of the research results via conferences, workshops, and the media.

 In addition to Dr Morais, the members of the steering group are as follows: